Do Men Really Have A Fear of Marriage?

 Are men afraid of marriage?

-Scott Stanley, Ph.D., is a research professor and co-director of the Center for Marital and Family Studies at the University of Denver.
-According to his research, Dr. Stanley concluded that men can reach higher commitment levels than women.
+According to his research, Dr. Stanley (mental health professional) concluded that men can reach higher commitment levels than women.

-The classic view is that men are more commitment-phobic and do not want to be tied down in a long-term healthy relationship.
+The classic view is that men have a commitment phobia and do not want to be tied down to a committed relationship.
 This view suggests it is harder for women to get men to walk down the aisle.
 However, these studies indicate that men see a much firmer line between marriage and “not marriage” than women in terms of what it means for their identity and behavior.
 Dr. Stanley found the following:

 What does marriage mean to a man?